asrhou/NATMI/README.md

 In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
 In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
 By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.

 Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType'), we briefly describe requirements and the format of this dataset.
 Similar to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.csv' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.csv' based on the folder name).
 More, the data file should be in a binary matrix form with row names denoting ligands and column names receptors (all represented by the appropriate human gene symbol).
 For an interacting ligand-receptor pair, the corresponding matrix element is 1, otherwise, it is 0.
 Following table provides a toy example of the correct interaction matrix.

-connectomeDB2020 --> it starts feeling like the name is real close to ConnectomeDB (we knew that...)

-    In this FANTOM5 paper [Update of the FANTOM web resource: high resolution transcriptome of diverse cell types in mammals](https://academic.oup.com/nar/article/45/D1/D737/2333885), connectomeDB2015 was referred as 'Ligand Receptor Connectome'.

 ||Receptor1|Receptor2|Receptor3|...|
 |-:|:-:|:-:|:-:|:-|